wennj/bmnpv-diversity-thailand/README.md

 The figures and content in this repository are derived from the following publication:

-**Wennmann, J.T., Senger, S., Ruoff, B., Jehle, J.A., Suraporn, S. (accepted for publication).
+-   **Wennmann, J.T., Senger, S., Ruoff, B., Jehle, J.A., Suraporn, S. (accepted for publication).
 Distribution and genetic deviersity of Bombyx mori nucleopolyhedrovirus in mass-reared silkworms in Thailand.
 Journal of Invertebrate Pathology , xxx xxx xxx.
 [DOI link to the publication]**

 ## Aim of this repository

--   Demonstration of the R code for creating a map of a country (here Thailand) to mark collection locations of baculovirus samples.
+-   Demonstration of the R code for creating a map of Thailand to mark sampling sites of baculovirus samples.

 -   Learn how R can be used to analyse the correlation between geographical and genetic distance.